Skip to main content

 typeIt is used to define the structure and semantics of the GeoJSON data.

-featuresList of feature, described here.
+featuresList of features, described here.

 weather_modelWeather model used to request imput parameters for the simulation.

-flame_length_pathPath to Flame Length generated product
+flame_length_pathPath to Flame Length product (raster, categorized)

-task_idUnique identifyer
+task_idUnique identifier

 versionFire Spread Simulator version